hui00011/portfolio/README.md

 What annoys me the most was that on the graphic design page, the order of the pictures was not always adjusted properly.
 This was the page probably the longest time I spent.
 I didn't do it in the evening in the first day, so I continued to work the next two day.
 I did not have a clue, so I look up information online or find similar solutions on forums.
 While exploring and adjusting, I finally made a layout that I was more satisfied with.

-By writing the code of my own portfolio, I have a deeper understanding of BOOSTRAP, and I think it will be easier to do in the future.
+By writing the code of my own portfolio, I have a deeper understanding of Boostrap, and I think it will be easier to do in the future.

 A List of Any Assets or Resources I Used That Was Not My Own:
 ![th-fudge](images/th-fudge.jpg)